-- White vinegar diluted in fresh water can also be used in lieu of detergent.
+- White vinegar diluted in freshwater can also be used in place of detergent.
 Vinegar is a very good deodorizing and antibacterial agent

 - To dry your swimsuit, wrap it in a dry towel and gently press it.

 It is hard to find a swimsuit that fits well.
 It is worth taking care of the swimsuit that you love.
-With taking good care of your swimsuit, you can enjoy it for many seasons.
+By taking good care of your swimsuit, you can enjoy it for many seasons. 🙂